wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-3-to-4.md

 5. Update any user-defined extensions in `deploy/config/extensions` to versions compatible with MediaWiki 1.43.

-6. Pull the new images and start Wikibase Suite.
+6. Pull the new images and start WBS.

    ```sh
    docker compose pull